sassanix/Sassanix/index.md

 </head>
 <body>
 <p>
 Welcome to the official Sassanix page!
-Listen to my latest mixes and see my latest creations.
-I will be uploading my mixes for direct download on here as well for your enjoyment.</p>
+Listen to my latest mixes and see my latest creations.</p>
 </body>

 <body>